Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/HDSampleBuffer.md

 **Out** - The sample of the selected buffer.

 ## Controls
-**Source Buffer** - selects the buffer to sample: World Space Normal, Smoothness, Motion Vectors, Is Sky, Post Process Input.
+**Source Buffer** - Selects the buffer to sample: World Space Normal, Smoothness, Motion Vectors, Is Sky, Post Process Input.